 We began to see the shift to more machine-to-machine communication in 5G, and 6G looks to take this to the next level.
 While people will be end users for 6G, so will more and more of our devices.
-This shift will affect daily life as well as businesses and entire industries in a transformational way.
+This shift will affect daily life, businesses, and entire industries in a transformational way.

 Beyond faster browsing for the end user, we can expect immersive and haptic experiences to enhance human communications.
-Ericsson, for example, foresees the emergence of the "internet of senses," the possibility to feel sensations like a scent or a flavor digitally.
-According to one Next Generation Mobile Networks Alliance (NGMN) report, holographic telepresence and volumetric video — think of it as video in 3D — will also be a use case.
+Ericsson, for example, foresees the emergence of the "internet of senses," the possibility to digitally feel sensations like a scent or a flavor.
+According to one Next Generation Mobile Networks Alliance (NGMN) report, holographic telepresence, and volumetric video — think of it as video in 3D — will also be a use case.
 This is all so that virtual, mixed, and augmented reality could be part of our everyday lives.

-However, 6G technology will likely have a bigger impact on business and industry — benefiting us, the end users, as a result.
+However, 6G technology will likely have a more significant impact on business and industry — benefiting us, the end users, as a result.
 With the ability to handle millions of connections simultaneously, machines will have the power to perform tasks they cannot do today.

 The NGMN report anticipates that 6G networks will enable hyper-accurate localization and tracking.
 This could bring advancements like allowing drones and robots to deliver goods and manage manufacturing plants, improving digital health care and remote health monitoring, and enhancing the use of digital twins.